 installed Disables the automatic uninstalling feature of the client.
 The client remains installed on the remote PC for future connections none Specifies that the client uninstalls from the remote computer after the active connection terminates.

-The default is permanent installation of the client is enabled.
-The client remains on the remote computer at the end of the session.
+The default is permanent installation of the client is disabled.
+The client uninstalls from the remote computer at the end of the session.

 The following table shows the modes in which you can enter the command: